nikhilaravi/learn-node/README.md

 ## Server Routes

-For different requests you might want to carry out diferent functions or retrive specific data.
+For different requests you might want to carry out different functions or retrieve specific data.
 These can be specified through the URL of the request and you can create specific routes in your server to handle these requests.

 Lets look at an example:

-You have a button that when clicked sends an http request to /cat on the client side.
+Lets say you have a button on your home page that when clicked sends an http request with a url of `/cat`.
 It might look something like this:

 ```js
 var request = new XMLHttpRequest();